antennaio/jquery-bar-rating/README.md

     ✓ should transform the select field into a rating widget ✓ should store rating values in data attributes
-    ✓ should read the selected rating from the select field ✓ should set a correct class
+    ✓ should read the selected rating from the select field ✓ should set correct class
     ✓ should append a rating div
     ✓ should display a correct rating
     ✓ should hide the select field

   bar rating plugin on show and rating selected
     ✓ should update data
-    ✓ should set a correct class
+    ✓ should set correct class
     ✓ should display a correct rating
     ✓ should pass correct values to a callback